thegeeklab/ansible-later/docs/content/configuration/defaults.md

 logging:
   # You can enable JSON logging if a parsable output is required
   json: False

   # Possible options debug | info | warning | error | critical
   level: "warning"

 # Global settings for all defined rules
 rules:
+  # Disable build-in rules if required
+  buildin: True

-  # list of files to exclude
+  # List of files to exclude
   exclude_files: []
   # Examples:
   #  - molecule/